Nio Nakatani: Career

 Because her works were primarily about relationships between girls (a fact which Nakatani attributed to the Touhou series' almost entirely female cast), she gained a reputation as an author of yuri manga.
 This surprised Nakatani, as she had not intentionally set out to write yuri nor considered her works as such, saying that her primary interest was to depict complex human relationships that interested her.
 However, as she nonetheless was interested in the yuri genre, she became interested in drawing an unambiguous love story between girls.
 When Tatsuya Kusunoki, an editor of the manga magazine Dengeki Daioh (in which she had professionally debuted with their publication of her previously self-published short story Farewell to My Alter) approached her at a doujinshi convention to ask if she wanted to draw a yuri series for the magazine, Nakatani accepted the offer, and went onto create Bloom Into You for the magazine.

 Bloom Into You began its serialization in Dengeki Daioh on April 27, 2015 and concluded on September 27, 2019, after a 45-chapter run.
 The series had over 1,000,000 copies in print in Japan as of 2019, and placed 4th in the 2017 Next Manga Awards from Niconico and Da Vinci.
 It has been adapted into an anime series and a stage play, and received spinoffs in the form of light novels and anthology comics.

 After the completion of Bloom Into You, Nakatani expressed that she wanted her next work to be of a genre other than yuri, as she felt she had already written the yuri story she wished to write.
 However, she said that she would likely revisit the yuri genre in the future.
-Nakatani's current work, Kami-sama ga Machigaeru, was announced in Dengeki Daioh on September 26, 2021, and began serialization on October 27, 2021.
-It is being simultaneously published digitally in English by Yen Press under the title God Bless the Mistaken.
+Nakatani's next work, Kami-sama ga Machigaeru, was announced in Dengeki Daioh on September 26, 2021, and began serialization on October 27, 2021, concluding on November 29, 2023, after 22 chapters.
+It was simultaneously published digitally in English by Yen Press under the title God Bless the Mistaken.
+On September 27, 2025, Nakatani's current work, Kimi wa Shuumatsu, began serialization in Dengeki Daioh.